cylmat/algorithms-ds/src/Sorting/SORT.md

 - Quick : [unstable, inplace with Sedgewick, D&C].
 Choose a pivot, then split lower and higher than pivot.
 - Shell (+insert)

+Hybrid
+---
+- Intro : [instable, inplace].
+Begin as quicksort and switch to heapsort.
+Fast average performance and optimal worst-case.
+- Tim (merge + insert)

 Others
 ---
 - Bubble : ...(see cocktail)
 - Comb (+bubble)
 - Exchange
-- Intro : [instable, inplace].
-Begin as quicksort and switch to heapsort.
-Fast average performance and optimal worst-case.
 - Smooth : [instable, inplace] by Dijkstra.
 Comparison-based like heapsort, O(n) with pre-sorted input
-- Tim (merge + insert)
 - Tree (arborescent) : [unstable, not inplace] (slow one).
 Build a binary tree then traverse it.

 Distribution